Labonneguigue/CarND-Semantic-Segmentation/README.md

 ## Architecture

 The encoder part of the FCN is a pre-trained VGG16 on ImageNet and the decoder is obtained by up-sampling the layers 3, 4 and 7 of that model.
-I applied [regularization](http://www.ritchieng.com/machine-learning/deep-learning/tensorflow/regularization/) to each 1x1 convolutions as well as the transposed convolutions.
+I applied [regularization](http://www.ritchieng.com/machine-learning/deep-learning/tensorflow/regularization/) to each 1x1 convolutions as well as the deconvolutions.

+![alt text][fcn-archi]

 ## Data